Welcome to the City of Immortals

 What kind of person becomes obsessed with a cemetery?

-I fell in love with Père Lachaise when I discovered it for the first time in 1981.
+I fell in love with Père Lachaise when I visited it for the first time in 1981.
 It appealed to me as an artist and writer.
-Since that first visit, I’ve returned a dozen times, taking notes and photographing obsessively, wanting to share its beauty and mystery with others.
+Since that first encounter, I’ve returned a dozen times, taking notes and photographing obsessively, wanting to share its beauty and mystery with others.

 Your guide to the cemetery,